Start by clicking on "Fill out the template"

 This document is used when a party (seller) decides to sell all or part of its shares to another (the buyer).

+After completing this document, the parties to the agreement should sign the document.
 If the seller is a company, the common seal of the company must be affixed on the document and at least two directors or one director and one secretary must sign the document on behalf of the seller.
 Where the seller is an organization other than a company, an authorized representative of the organization must sign the document.
 Note that an authorized representative is a person in position of office.
 For example, a general manager, managing partner, partner etc. of the organization.

 After this is done, the buyer must also sign the document.
 If the buyer is a company, the common seal of the company must be affixed on the document and at least two directors or one director and one secretary must sign the document on behalf of the buyer.
 If the buyer is an organization other than a company, an authorized representative of the organization must sign the document.